Learning Design and Technology

 The COLT program has been endorsed by the Association for Educational Communications and Technology (AECT).
 Course objectives and assessments are framed by standards developed by AECT to ensure relevance and quality.

-Admission to the COLT program is available for any semester with applications due March 1 for the following summer or fall, and November 1 for spring admission.
-Students must meet the requirements set by Graduate Education for admission.
-Students should select "Online Learning and Teaching" as the major on the graduate application form.
+Admission to the COLT program is available for any semester with applications accepted year-round.
+Students must meet the requirements set by Graduate Division for admission.
+Students should select “Online Learning and Teaching” as the major on the graduate application form.

-In addition to the application materials required by Graduate Education, prospective students must also submit the following online (see LTEC web page for additional details):
+In addition to the application materials required by Graduate Division, prospective students must also submit the following online (see LTEC web page for additional details):

 Because the number of students who can be admitted is limited, the admission process is competitive and meeting the minimum established criteria does not guarantee automatic admission.
 A previous degree in educational technology is not required to enter the COLT program.
 Students without previous online learning experience should take Introduction to E-Learning (LTEC 612) as their first course in the program.
 The certificate program does not generally accept waivers for tuition.